Adelija/Sentiment_Based_Topic_Modeling_COVID19_Vaccine_Hesitancy_Serbia/README.md

 The repository contains tweet collections associated with vaccine hesitancy on Twitter.
 Tweet were collected by leveraging Twitter search API filtered using keywords.
 ## How to Hydrate
 ### Hydrating using Twarc (CLI)
-Many thanks to Ed Summers (edsu) for writing this script that uses Twarc to hydrate all Tweet-IDs stored in their corresponding folders.

 First install Twarc and tqdm